Nicholas Da Silva is an award-winning mixed-media artist who produces his craft under the alias, ZOOLOOK.

-As an avid reader growing up in the U.S., Nicholas Da Silva was disappointed in the lack of positive multicultural heroes and fictional characters in American literature.
-Coming from a diverse background, he made a promise to change that by meshing cultural fact with fiction.
-The result was the publication of two comic book series; Dread & Alive and HITLESS.
+A diehard comic book fan and an avid reader of fiction/sci-fi novels growing up in the U.S., Nicholas Da Silva (ZOOLOOK) was disappointed in the lack of black heroic characters in American culture and literature.
+Coming from a diverse background, he promised to change that by meshing cultural facts with fiction.
+The result was the creation of two comic book series, Dread & Alive and HITLESS.

-Dread & Alive, brainstormed during his early teen years, is a Jamaican-inspired mixed-media series spanning comic books, novels and music created and written by Nicholas Da Silva and published through ZOOLOOK.
+Dread & Alive, brainstormed during his early teen years, is a Jamaican-inspired mixed-media series spanning comic books, novels and music created, written, and published by ZOOLOOK.

-HITLESS, published in 2007, was the first digital comic book/music series produced for the fourth-generation iPod and SONY PSP.
+HITLESS™, published in 2007, was the first digital comic book/music series produced for the fourth-generation iPod and SONY PSP.
 The series featured an original soundtrack produced as the background theme for the comic book series.
 The award-winning series got Nicholas featured in Web Designer Magazines HOT 100 for 2008 three times.
-It also garnered Nicholas his own Web Designer issue (#143) where he shared his creative vision to the masses.
-Nicholas was also selected as 1 of 100 designers in the world to be called the Chosen One by Adobe in 2008.
+It also garnered Nicholas a Web Designer issue (#143), where he shared his creative vision to the masses.
+Adobe selected Nicholas Da Silva as 1 of 100 chosen designers from 6 million designers worldwide to be called the Chosen One by Adobe in 2008.

-In 2011, Nicholas was nominated for the 2011 Glyph Awards in the Rising Star category for his work on Dread & Alive.
+In 2011, the Glyph Awards nominated Nicholas for the Rising Star category for his work with Dread & Alive.
 He’s also been featured in Riddim Magazine (Germany) and is the only 4-time recipient of Web Designer Magazine’s HOT 100 honors (2008-2011).
 Nicholas has also appeared on NPR, CNN, ABC, and AfroPunk.

 He is currently the founder and publisher of IRIE, the global reggae music platform spanning magazine, tv, and music.
-Having recently published his 100th issue of IRIE, Nicholas is now working on a music video program based on the IRIE platform.
+In November 2018, Nicholas published his 100th issue of IRIE, featuring the bad boys of reggae, Inner Circle.

-Nicholas is also working on his next story arc for his Dread & Alive series, entitled Nine Night.
-The project is a script for an episodic tv series based on the comic book series.
+Nicholas is currently working on his next story arc for his Dread & Alive series, entitled Nine Night.
+Nine Night is a comic book maxi-series featuring 12 chapters published in graphic novel format.
+The supernatural horror series includes a script for an episodic tv series based on the comic book series.

-When Nicholas is not being creative, you can find him traveling around the world covering the reggae music scene for IRIE Magazine.
-He also enjoys sampling cuisine from around the world, reading comic books and watching movies that don’t suck.
+When Nicholas is not in his studio, you can find the mixed-media artist traveling the globe, covering the reggae music scene for IRIE Magazine.
+He also enjoys sampling cuisine from different countries, reading comic books, and watching movies that don’t suck.